How do I get the sorting system set up for my building?

 Food-soiled paper such as paper plates, paper towels and napkins can also go in your food waste bin.

-What if other residents put plastic and packaging in our shared compostables collection bins?
-Will our strata be fined?
+Will our strata be fined if other residents put plastic and packaging in our shared compostables collection bins?

 Like all recycling, a communal food waste bin requires everyone to follow the same rules.
 Your compostables hauler will identify if there are plastic bags, food ties, or food packaging in your bins and can suggest ways to avoid this contamination.
 To improve your food waste recycling program, consider providing residents with bin liners that are accepted by your waste hauler.
 Use consistent informational signage and provide friendly reminders.